 If you expected to see citrus fruit as the suggestion for vitamin C, you're not alone; it's a little-known fact that peppers are an even better source of the important antioxidant.
 Bell peppers can be sliced and eaten raw, which some children do enjoy.
-If that's not the case with yours, sauté them for festive fajitas as suggested here.
+If that's not the case with yours, sauté them for festive fajitas.
 Swap out green peppers for red to get more vitamin C into the dish.

 ©Nelly Kovalchuk/ Adobe Stock